Solar Pool Heater

 - System storage is often overlooked.
 When you shut down the pool at the end of the swimming season, you often need to drain and store many solar heating systems.
 Make sure you have a good place to keep the system that is above 40 degrees.
 Extreme cold can damage and crack polypropylene and some plastics.

 - Permitting and building codes should be taken into consideration.
-Local ordinances can sometimes make it difficult to build structures on your roof or add electrical wiring, so make these checks part of your planning.
+Local ordinances can sometimes make building structures on your roof or adding electrical wiring difficult, so make these checks part of your planning.

 Solar Pool Heater Options

 The solar pool heater options below are what I would consider for my pool.
 After hours of review and conversations with friends who own a pool company, I consider the DIY Pool Heater options below the best for the price.

 There is no such thing as a perfect Solar Pool Heater, but these are the best options for raising your water temperatures with the least amount of headache to install and maintain.

 Below are a few tips to keep in mind.

 - Make sure you have all the parts you need.
 Many solar pool heaters don’t have the necessary parts to install a full system.
 You will probably get panels and maybe connectors if that is what you decide to purchase.